MatteoCandura/WP-WhatsApp-Sharing/README.md

-# wp-whatsapp-share
+# WP WhatsApp Share
-WP Plugin that allow you to share any content (post, page, image or custom post type) by shortcode.
+WP Plugin that allow you to share any content (post, page, image or custom post type) by shortcode. test